chrisdone-archive/intero/README.md

 Make sure to run `:set +c` in GHCi to enable collection of info, then load some modules and the above commands will work.

+## Use with Vim

+Patches welcome.

+## Use with SublimeText

+Patches welcome.

 ## Supported GHC versions

 This project should ideally support the current major GHC version and